 View the other English language qualifications that we accept.

 If you do not currently meet the level required for your programme, we offer intensive pre-sessional English language courses, designed to take you to the level of English ability and skill required for your studies here.
 The University of Surrey is also an IELTS test centre.

-Offers are made in terms of grades after a successful audition and interview.
-Candidates who can demonstrate exceptional talent, and can satisfy the panel of their ability to successfully complete the programme, may also be considered irrespective of your academic background.
+If you can demonstrate exceptional talent, and can satisfy the panel of your ability to successfully complete the course, you may also be considered irrespective of your academic background.